 Unmold the Soap

 While you're waiting for the soap to harden, write your results in your notebook.
-How many drops of color did you use?
-How much fragrance did you use?
-Did you have any soap base left over?
-Did the fragrance seem strong enough?
-These notes will help you duplicate the results next time, or remember not to repeat mistakes you made this time.
+Record details like how many drops of color you used, the amount of fragrance you added, how much base you had leftover, etc. These notes will help you duplicate the results next time, or help you remember to avoid any mistakes you made.

 When the soap is completely hardened, you should be able to pop the bars out of the mold.
-Some molds will release easily; Some will be more difficult.
+Some molds release easily but others may be more difficult.
 Tapping the mold firmly with the palm of your hand or a large spoon sometimes helps.

 You can rub off or trim off any imperfections with a cloth or small knife.